-- *For the Chapel Allerton Festival in particular - do you have a link with our local area?
+- *For the Chapel Allerton Village Jazz Festival in particular - do you have a link with our local area?

 For our Sunday afternoon gigs and for the Chapel Allerton Festival the financial arrangement is usually £50 per musician up to a maximum of £250 per band.

 We also have an "Introducing" series bands as part of our evenings gigs - to help new bands get heard for the first time by our jazz audience.
 These are 30 minute slots.
-Six new bands from Leeds Collegeof Music also get a chance to play in April each year in our "College Collection" Sunday slots.
+Six "emerging artist" groups from Leeds College of Music also get a chance to play in April each year in our "College Collection" Sunday slots.